-Today, we have many options with so many websites, apps, and services on the internet.
-And as most of them ask users to sign up with their service, it becomes a tough choice to recall the login credentials for every site.
+Today, we have many options with many websites, apps, and services on the internet.
+And as most of them ask users to sign up for their service, it becomes a tough choice to recall the login credentials for every site.
 Although there is a straightforward way of applying the same credentials to all the sites, this can again be harmful.

 Hence, having a password manager capable of handling all our login details for various sites is a must.
 And the LastPass extension surpasses the limit of goodness.

 It is one of the best ways to make the browser remember all your information while you engage in other important stuff.
 So, today we will see what LastPass is, its features, and how to set it up for the Google Chrome browser.

 Instead of using the LastPass password manager, you can also consider using the built-in Chrome password manager, which can be managed using a Google account.
 But it doesn’t support iOS apps as LastPass does.

 LastPass Extension for Chrome

 LastPass is a highly advanced and secure password manager.
 Every time you sign up or log in to a new site, it competently saves your login credentials, such as usernames, email IDs, and passwords.
 In a nutshell, LastPass is an auto-pilot for all your passwords over the browser.

 What makes LastPass a profoundly famous browser extension is its extraordinarily smooth and efficient performance and its wide range of availability.